hemanthkumarsheetha/skin_disease_classification/README.md

 - For fine-tuning, I tried the following pre-trained models: MobileNetV3,ResNet50 and EfficientNet.
 - Early Stopping was used to tackle varying validation losses.
 - For Optimization, I used Adam with the standard 3e-4 learning rate as default.
+- Please also note that the data is shuffled in the dataset to cover all of train distribution.
 **Evaluation Metrics**:

 - For evaluation, recall,f1 score, precision and confusion matrix were used.
 Recall was given higher preference.